jbilcke-hf/VideoChain-UI/README.md

 This is the frontend interface to VideoChain-API, a server to generate videos using AI.

+This space cannot be easily duplicated yet, as you will have to configure a lot of things to make it work (you need the API, you need separate spaces for upscaling, interpolation etc)
 ## Getting Started

 First, run the development server: